"""

 if not self.automations_dispatcher_future or not self.automations_dispatcher_future.running():

-self.automations_dispatcher_future = self.thread_pool_executor.submit(start_automations_dispatcher)
+self.automations_dispatcher_future = self.runtime_executor.submit_task(start_automations_dispatcher)

 [docs]